Crocodile tears: Actual crocodile behaviour

 While crocodiles can and do generate tears, the tears are not linked to emotion.
 The fluid from their tear ducts functions to clean and lubricate the eye, and is most prominent and visible when crocodiles have been on dry land for a while.
-In the case of American crocodiles and saltwater crocodiles, the tears help rid of the excess salt that they take in with their food.
+In the case of American crocodiles and saltwater crocodiles, the tears help to remove the excess salt that they take in with their food.
 According to Adam Britton, It is difficult to trace the origin of this particular myth, but it's easy to see why it has become so popular – for an apparently remorseless creature such as a crocodile to actually weep over its victims is a memorable irony which has inspired considerable prose and created a phrase which is still popular today.

-In 2006, neurologist Malcolm Shaner, assisted by Kent Vliet, a researcher at the University of Florida, decided to test the story that crocodiles or their close relatives alligators and caimans were likely to "weep" while feeding.
+In 2006, neurologist Malcolm Shaner, assisted by Kent Vliet, a researcher at the University of Florida, decided to test the story that crocodiles, or their close relatives alligators and caimans, were likely to "weep" while feeding.
 Studying animals in Florida's St. Augustine Alligator Farm Zoological Park, Vliet recorded seven caimans feeding.
 He chose to use caimans rather than crocodiles because at the sanctuary they could be observed feeding on dry land.
 Five of the seven animals were seen "weeping", leading to the conclusion that the story describes a real phenomenon.
 The researchers suggest that the "weeping" may be caused by the hissing of warm air during feeding, which is forced through the sinuses, stimulating the animals' tear glands into emptying fluid into the eye.